King County repeals mandatory bicycle helmet law

 McDermott said he believes the case for repeal since October has strengthened.
 In addition to the money budgeted for helmet distribution by the county council, the Seattle Police Department recently announced it would no longer prioritize enforcement of the helmet law, among other low-level traffic offenses.
 Additionally, the county intends to monitor closely the impacts of the repeal in the coming years, he said.

-Board member and King County Councilmember Jeanne Kohl-Welles said she opposed repealing the mandate before more work was done to understand the implications of doing so.
+Board member Kohl-Welles said she opposed repealing the mandate before more work was done to understand the implications of doing so.
+Doing otherwise, she said, was “mind boggling.”

-“The repeal to me is premature,” she said during the meeting Thursday.
+“The repeal to me is premature,” she said during the meeting Thursday, pounding the table at one point.
 “It puts the cart before the horse.”

 She offered several amendments to the repeal Thursday, including delaying the repeal by a year, leaving the law on the books but eliminating ticketing and keeping the law in place for people under 18.
 None of the amendments passed.